Weight, health and happiness: striking the right balance

 Again, it’s absolutely not fair.
 But it’s something we need to be honest about.

-When low-carb results are not the ones we want, sometimes people get the impression they just need to “keto harder.”
+When people’s low-carb results are not the ones they want, sometimes they get the impression they just need to “keto harder.”
 This can lead to a truly restrictive diet, extended fasting, and other behaviors that can undermine health.